pragyaai/nDNA-alertantives/Method1/readme.md

-# Spectral Curvature, Thermodynamic Length, and Belief Vector Fields (Method 1)
+# Spectral Curvature, Thermodynamic Length, and Belief Vector Fields

 This repository accompanies a set of experiments that measure geometric properties of hidden-state trajectories inside causal language models.
 The code computes spectral curvature, thermodynamic length, and belief vector fields in a way that is invariant to arbitrary orthogonal changes of basis across layers.
 All three quantities are built on a common scaffold that aligns neighboring layers via an orthogonal Procrustes transport, then measures displacements in an intrinsic, whitened metric.
 Plots are rendered directly with `matplotlib` and are not saved to disk.